zerolawtech/SFT-Protocol/docs/kyc-registrar.rst

 Deployment
 ==========

+The **owner** is declared during deployment.
+The owner is the highest contract authority, impossible to restrict and the only entity capable of creating or restricting other authorities on the contract.

 .. method:: KYCRegistrar.constructor(address[] _owners, uint32 _threshold)

     * ``_owners``: One or more addresses to associate with the contract owner.
 The address deploying the contract is not implicitly included within the owner list.